-With the passing of Steve Jobs in 2011, many tech industry experts were quick to predict that his company, Apple, Inc., would soon falter without its charismatic founder at the helm.
+Industry experts were quick to predict the company would soon falter without its charismatic founder at the helm.
 Yet in the years since Jobs’ successor, Tim Cook, has taken the wheel, Apple has not only continued on, but flourished.

 Since his term as CEO began, Cook has overseen the release of the budget-friendly iPhone5c, a complete redesign of the MacPro desktop PC, and the creation and release of the latest version of Apple’s operating system for the iPhone, iOS7.
 He’s also addressed the company’s controversial Chinese labor practices, increased charitable giving and dividends for Apple investors, and helped lead the company to become the world’s most valuable corporation.